At a Glance: The Best AR-10 Barrels

 You can find compatible and interchangeable parts for the AR platform in virtually any gun store.
 Plus, re-using some of these parts from your previous builds can save a significant amount of time and investment.

-How to Improve the Accuracy of your AR-10
+Improve the Accuracy of Your AR-10

 Are you dissatisfied with the groups you’re shooting with your AR-10?
 Sub-MOA performance is well within the capabilities of a well-built AR-10, so there’s likely a problem somewhere in the system.
 AR-10 rifles should be extremely accurate, even past 500 yards (depending on your barrel, optics, and experience).

-Here’s a few tips to improve the accuracy of your AR-10.
+Experimentation will allow custom tuning of any given rifle.
+Here are a few tips to improve the accuracy of your AR-10.

+Springs and buffers are cheap and they can keep your rifles healthy and happy.
 Replacing the barrel is an excellent and relatively easy way to improve the capabilities of your AR-10.
 Thicker barrels are ideal for target rifles, as they deform less from heat and tend to hold tighter groups.
 Plus, new barrels reduce accuracy loss from worn rifling, pitting, and other age and use-related issues.

 Dial-in your iron sights